By Amy Gorin, MS, RDN

 With a little planning, though, you can create simple, vegetarian meals that are every bit as filling and delicious as meat-centered ones!

-I'm speaking from experience, as before I went pescatarian (yes, I now eat fish!), I was a vegetarian for more than half my life.
+I'm speaking from experience, since before I went pescatarian (yes, I now eat fish!), I was a vegetarian for more than half my life.
 I like to include protein-rich ingredients like beans and Greek yogurt when I want to feel energized and full.
 Need some more high-protein tips for your next meat-free meal?

 Myth: Tofu is Bad for You